holidayextras/culture/working-with-react.md

  - **Organism React Components:** For now, keep these in the repository of the project you're working on.
 Very shortly we'll be setting up a repository for all of our "organism" react components, at which point we can move components and their associated tests across into a shared area.

 If you're building a new React component and you're unsure about where it should go, talk to one of the SAs or the UXUI team.

+## React do's and dont's
+- DO keep internationalisation outside of your components: Internationalisation being translating strings to different languages, these strings should be passed in to the component for the component to render, they shouldn't exist within the component itself.
+DONT internationalise inside your components.
+- DO put localisation inside your components where sensible: Your component may expect some strings passed in to to contain dates and numbers, for these, localisation should take place _within_ the component itself unless there's a good reason to pass them in.
+[FormatJS](http://formatjs.io/react/) can be used to help with this, and there's an example integration in Tripapp's header search itinerary view.
+- DO keep state in one place: If you have a view that's orchestrating a lot of components, keep the state in that view and then pass it down to and up from components via props as it needs to change.
+This way the hierarchy of components can sensibly re-render as the props change.
+DON'T create unnecessary new state for every component you introduce into your hierarchy.
+- DO refactor the smallest pieces possible first: This means DON'T try to refactor an entire view hierarchy in one go, pick a small section of it and convert it to a react component, deploy that and then move on from there.
+More on this in this [excellent talk by Ryan Florence](https://www.youtube.com/watch?v=BF58ZJ1ZQxY).
+- DO separate your markup from your logic within your components.
+It should be easy to see from your render method the composition of components and markup that will be rendered to the page.

 ## Where can I read more?